C. Gibson VancePrincipal | Fraud

 Gibson is heavily involved in the American Association for Justice, and is past president of the organization.
 As president, he was one of six national officers representing AAJ's 60,000 members.
 He has served on several key committees in AAJ, including the National Finance Committee, Public Affairs Committee, Budget Committee and Membership Oversight Committee.
 He served as chairman of the PAC from 2015-2016, and as a member of the AAJ Executive Committee 2015-2016.
 He also has served as president of the Alabama Association of Justice.

-Gibson has been active in the Montgomery County Bar Association.
+Gibson also has been active in the Montgomery County Bar Association.
 He served as president of its Young Lawyer's Section, was a member of the Board of Directors for several years, and served as president of the organization in 2005.
 He also has served as president of the Montgomery Trial Lawyers Association and as president of the Alabama Civil Justice Foundation.

 Additionally, Gibson is a member of the Alabama State Bar, and is the Bar Commissioner representing the 15th Judicial Circuit.
 He also serves on the Alabama State Bar Elections, Ethics, and Government Relations Committee and the Alabama Legislative Business Litigation and Complex Litigation Study Committee.